Information Security

 “System Abuse” means the proscribed activities described in Policy 8.1 (Acceptable Use) and any other activities deemed abusive by the CIO.

 “System Administrator” means an employee of the University who has been delegated responsibility for the operation, maintenance and administration of a Server or other Resource.
-The term "System Administrator" may apply.
+University Data refers to critical data necessary to the University’s operation and other information created by or for the University, or by or for University trustees, officers, employees, students, alumni, applicants, volunteers, donors, guests, customers or contractors engaged in University-sponsored activities.

 Adopted: February 25, 2002